Description of Procedure or Service

 Electromagnetic Navigation Bronchoscopy is considered medically necessary for one of the following indications:

-- Patients with an identified lung lesion(s) and a diagnosis of co-existing cancer in whom further determination of the lung lesion will impact staging of the primary tumor and thus impact the treatment plan; OR
+- Individuals with an identified lung lesion(s) and a diagnosis of co-existing cancer in whom further determination of the lung lesion will impact staging of the primary tumor and thus impact the treatment plan; OR

 When Electromagnetic Navigation Bronchoscopy is not covered